dmitryyagodin/dev-exercise/README.md

 - 1.1 Started the project
 - 1.2 Marked up the main elements
 - 1.3 Introduced responsive elements (flex)
-- 1.4 Searched for apropriate solutions and found this tutorial by Dylan Israel useful (see: https://youtu.be/ri5Nqe_IK50)
+- 1.4 Searched for appropriate solutions and found this tutorial by Dylan Israel useful (see: https://youtu.be/ri5Nqe_IK50)

 ### 15.12.2020